Virginia: Festivals

 The annual Pony Penning features more than 200 wild ponies swimming across the Assateague Channel into Chincoteague.

 Many counties and localities host county fairs and festivals.
 The Virginia State Fair is held at the Meadow Event Park every September.
 Also in September is the Neptune Festival in Virginia Beach, which celebrates the city, the waterfront, and regional artists.
 Norfolk's Harborfest, in June, features boat racing and air shows.
 Fairfax County also sponsors Celebrate Fairfax! with popular and traditional music performances.
 The Virginia Lake Festival is held in July in Clarksville.
 The Eastern Shore island of Chincoteague hosts the annual Pony Penning of feral Chincoteague ponies, expanded into a week-long carnival.
 Every year on Thanksgiving in Richmond, the Mattaponi and Pamunkey tribes present Virginia's governor with a tribute of deer in a celebration honoring colonial treaties.

 The Shenandoah Apple Blossom Festival is a two-week festival held annually in Winchester which includes parades and bluegrass concerts.
 The Old Time Fiddlers' Convention in Galax, begun in 1935, is one of the oldest and largest such events worldwide.
 Wolf Trap hosts the Wolf Trap Opera Company, which produces an opera festival every summer.
 The Blue Ridge Rock Festival has operated since 2017, and has brought as many as 33,000 concert-goers to the Blue Ridge Amphitheater in Pittsylvania County.
 Two important film festivals, the Virginia Film Festival and the VCU French Film Festival, are held annually in Charlottesville and Richmond, respectively.
+The Something in the Water has also been a major festival in Virginia Beach, hosted by Pharrell Williams, and has been running since 2019.